blind-contours/IsoXshift/README.md

 install.packages("hal9001")
 ```

-`InterXshift` uses the `sl3` package to build ensemble machine learners
+`IsoXshift` uses the `sl3` package to build ensemble machine learners
 for each nuisance parameter.
 We have to install off the development
 branch, first download these two packages for `sl3`